 Specialized vs Programmatic Accreditation

 Some programs require specific accreditation because they pertain to a specific area of study — like nursing or law

-This is a type of accreditation is called “specialized” or “programatic” accreditation and is given to more specialized professional or graduate programs.
+This is a type of accreditation, called “specialized” or “programmatic” accreditation, is given to a specialized professional or graduate program.
 This is largely because of the specific requirements for graduates from these programs.
 For example, many nursing programs are accredited by the Accreditation Commission for Education in Nursing (ACEN) which is a national accrediting body specializing in nursing programs.
 Other examples include the American Bar Association (ABA) which accredits law programs or the American Dental Association (ADA) which accredits dental programs.